Frequently Asked Questions

 If appropriate documentation has been presented that demonstrates a need for testing academic adjustments, there are a couple of options.
 Possible testing accommodations are extended time (time and a half) and/or a distraction-reduced environment in which to take the test.
 First consult with your professor to find out where the test will take place, either with the professor or in the Office of Accessibility Services.
 If tests are to be taken in the Disability Services, the student is responsible for setting up the test time.
 We require two days notice to schedule an exam.
 You can take their class syllabus which lists their test dates to the Office of Accessibility Services to schedule the entire semester’s test dates.
 You are also responsible for making sure you are on time for the test and cancel if needed.
 We are an extension of the classroom and their rules do apply.
 The professor is responsible for making sure the test arrives at the testing place before the appointed time.

 I think I may have a learning disability or attention deficit disorder.
 Where can I go to get tested?

 There are several private psychologists and psychiatrists who can do this type of testing.
-Ask your doctor if they can recommend one, or look for one in the yellow pages.
+Ask your doctor if they can recommend one.
 You can also get tested at the University Counseling Center.
 Vocational Rehabilitation is also another possibility, however you must meet their criteria that your disability substantially impairs you in working or finding a job.

 If I have a disability or temporary injury that makes it difficult for me to take notes, can you provide a notetaker?